Bollinger Band strategies - start trading at nextmarkets

 Equally, a breakout below the bottom Bollinger band could be a good time to sell, as it may mark the start of a significant downward trend in the market price.
 For traders, this is an exciting time to keep a close eye on their nextmarkets account.

 Did you know?

-Bollinger bands are no new phenomenon.
-They have a historical importance in financial trading and are still popular with nextmarkets traders today.
+Bollinger bands are certainly not a new phenomenon.
+They have historical importance in financial trading and are still popular with many nextmarkets traders today.